 Pro Tip: Don’t forget to use a stop bead in between your float and float stop, if the stop is too small and runs through the float.

 Float stops for trapping wagglers

 Another common way of using float stops is to trap your waggler for when you are fishing the lift method.
 You simply slide the two, rather than just one, float stops, together with the waggler float, up or down your mainline in order to set the right depth.

-If course, as this means that you are fishing your float in a fixed manner, there is a limit to how deep you can actually set your depth.
+Of course, as this means that you are fishing your float in a fixed manner, there is a limit to how deep you can actually set your depth.
 Depending on your rod length and casting skills, that limit is normally reached at around 6-7 ft.
-A deeper depth will be rather difficult to cast out!
+A greater depth will be rather difficult to cast out!

 Float stops as buffer beads

 Float stops can also be used as highly effective buffer beads for sliding weights on a float trolling rig.
 They should be sitting just above your swivel, protecting the mainline knot from any damage by the sliding weight.

 This is my favorite way of trapping my anchor weight when fishing the lift method for e.g. tench or carp.